reacli/cli-docs/content/options/_index.md

 # Use options

-The **Reacli** command-line interface enables to create components that exactly match to your needs.
+The **Reacli** command-line interface enables to create components or hooks that exactly match to your needs.
 This chapter aims at showing how to customize your usage.